hokein/include-fixer-demo/readme.md

 #Include-fixer-Demo

-The demo repository demonstrates core features of #clang-include-fixer, a tool automatically add missing headers for unidentified symbols in your cpp file.
+The demo repository demonstrates core features of #clang-include-fixer, a tool that automatically adds missing headers for unidentified symbols in cpp files.

 Enjoy the tool.